-4.3.5.1 Staff amenities shall have documented cleaning procedures, be supplied with appropriate lighting and ventilation, and shall be made available for the use of all persons engaged in the handling and processing of product.

-- 4.3.5.2 Change rooms shall be provided to enable staff and visitors to change into and out of protective clothing as required.
-Change rooms shall be kept clean. - 4.3.5.3 High-risk change areas shall be provided for staff engaged in the processing of high-risk pet foods or processing operations in which clothing can be soiled. - 4.3.5.4 Provision shall be made for staff to store their street clothing and personal items separate from clean uniforms, pet food contact zones, and pet food and packaging storage areas. - 4.3.5.5 Where required, a sufficient number of showers shall be provided for use by staff. - 4.3.5.6 Toilet rooms shall be: - Designed and constructed so that they are accessible to staff and separate from any processing and pet food handling operations; - ii.
+- 9.3.5.1 Staff amenities shall have documented cleaning procedures, be supplied with appropriate lighting and ventilation, and shall be made available for use by all persons engaged in the handling and processing of product. - 9.3.5.2 Change rooms shall be provided to enable staff and visitors to change into and out of protective clothing as required.
+Change rooms shall be kept clean. - 9.3.5.3 High-risk change areas shall be provided for staff engaged in the processing of high-risk foods or processing operations in which clothing can be soiled. - 9.3.5.4 Provision shall be made for staff to store their street clothing and personal items separate from clean uniforms, food contact zones, food, and packaging storage areas. - 9.3.5.5 Where required, a sufficient number of showers shall be provided for use by staff.

+9.3.5.6 Toilet rooms shall be:

+- Designed and constructed so that they are accessible to staff and separate from any processing and food handling operations; - ii.
 Accessed from the processing area via an airlock vented to the exterior or through an adjoining room; - iii.
 Sufficient in number for the maximum number of staff; - iv.
 Constructed so that they can be easily cleaned and maintained; - v.
-Include an area inside or nearby for storing protective clothing, outer garments, and other items while using the facilities; and - vi.
-Kept clean and tidy. - Tools/equipment used for cleaning toilet rooms shall not be used to clean processing areas. - 4.3.5.7 Sanitary drainage shall not be connected to any other drains within the premises and shall be directed to a septic tank or a sewerage system in accordance with regulations. - 4.3.5.8 Handwashing basins shall be provided immediately outside or inside the toilet room and designed as outlined in 4.3.2.3. - 4.3.5.9 Separate break rooms shall be provided away from pet food contact/handling zone.
+Located inside or nearby areas for storing protective clothing, outer garments, and other items while using the facilities; and - vi.
+Kept clean and tidy. - Tools/equipment used for cleaning toilet rooms shall not be used to clean processing areas. - 9.3.5.7 Sanitary drainage shall not be connected to any other drains within the premises and shall be directed to a septic tank or a sewerage system in accordance with regulations. - 9.3.5.8 Handwashing basins shall be provided immediately outside or inside the toilet room and designed as outlined in 9.3.2.3. - 9.3.5.9 Separate break rooms shall be provided away from food contact/handling zones.

 Break rooms shall be: - i.
-Ventilated and well lit; - ii.
-Provided with adequate tables and seating to cater for the maximum number of staff at one sitting; - iii.
+Ventilated and well lit; - Provided with adequate tables and seating to cater for the maximum number of staff at one sitting; - iii.
 Equipped with a sink serviced with hot and cold potable water for washing utensils; - iv.
-Equipped with refrigeration and heating facilities enabling them to store or heat food and to prepare non-alcoholic beverages if required; and - v.
-Kept clean and free from waste materials and pests. - 4.3.5.10 Where outside eating areas are provided, they should be kept clean and free from waste materials and maintained in a manner that minimizes the potential for introduction of contamination, including pests to the site.
+Equipped with refrigeration and heating facilities, enabling staff to store or heat food and to prepare non-alcoholic beverages if required; and - v.
+Kept clean and free from waste materials and pests. - 9.3.5.10 Where outside eating areas are provided, they should be kept clean and free from waste materials and maintained in a manner that minimizes the potential for the introduction of contamination, including pests, to the site.

-4.4 Personnel Processing Practices
+9.4 Personnel Processing Practices

-4.4.1 Staff Engaged in Pet Food Handling and Processing Operations
+9.4.1 Staff Engaged in Food Handling and Processing Operations